PRC Graduate Student Trainee — M.P.Aff., The University of Texas at Austin

 Her dissertation uses life course theory to examine how dynamic maternal employment trajectories affect parenting, with a particular focus on employment transitions (such as job loss) and the moderating effect of work-family support policies.

 Kate's other projects explore several areas of family dynamics, including the association between maternal employment contexts and child outcomes, the role of maternal education in parenting behaviors that affect children's health, family and child care instability, and family firearm safety.

-Kate earned her Master in Public Affairs degree from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.
+Kate earned her Masters degree in Public Affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.